MohamedAmineDHIAB/Machine_Learning_Algorithms/unsupervised/HMM/README.md

 Pi : contains the prability of a state being the initial state

-=> We can see that the model learned from the random given sequence , a pattern which consists of emitting "1.0.0.0" many times + a noise , which corresponds to the emissions matrix B
+=> We can see that the model learned from the random given sequence , a pattern which consists of emitting "1.0.0.0" many times + a noise , which corresponds to the emissions matrix B, so after every 4 bits there is a probability==1 to find the bit `1` again